Data Scientist, IT Salary

 Popular Employer Salaries for Data Scientist, IT

 Well-known firms with a reputation for hiring numerous IT Data Scientists include International Business Machines (IBM) Corp., Booz, Allen, and Hamilton, Amazon.com Inc, American Express Co.
 (AMEX), and Microsoft Corp.
-The biggest paychecks can be found at Amazon.com Inc — the median salary there is $147K.
+Amazon.com Inc offers the largest salaries in town — $147K on average.

 Popular Skills for Data Scientist, IT